 Pro tip: If you panic at the idea of long waits to get your food order, make an order in advance.
 OR grab your squad so you unlock reservations (party of 8 or more) and dine-in.

-If sweets is your weakness, navigate your course towards Beta5 Chocolate.
-This is the ultimate place to satisfy your sugary needs by ordering some of their heavenly and delectable cream puffs.
+If sweets is your weakness, navigate your course towards Mount Pleasant‘s Beta5 Chocolate.
+This is the ultimate bakery to satisfy your sugary needs by ordering some of their heavenly and delectable cream puffs.
 The nice soft creamy fillings of the Beta5 puffs come in all the flavours you can imagine (how can you say no to lychee rose or Vietnamese coffee?).
 But if you are not sure which one, start with the classic Vanilla or Variations of Chocolate.

 Besides refined cream puffs, at Beta5 you can satisfy your sweet tooth with their trademark chocolates (ie. Whole Cherry, Tropical Crunch, Sparkling Praline and Thai Mango) or unique chocolate bar collection (ie. Noodle Bar, Peppermint Crunch).

 Pro-tip: Call in the morning and order in advance if you’re gunning for a seasonal puff so can guarantee you get the goods.

 3.)
 Ice Cream from Earnest and Elephant Garden Creamery

 If you are an ice cream aficionado, head to any of the Earnest Ice Creams.
 Here you can combine fan favourites “Salted Caramel” “Whiskey Hazelnut” or “London Fog”–and these are merely the regulars.
 You can also stumble upon Blueberry Cheesecake, Cherry Chip or Maple Walnut or one of their seasonal flavours.
 Vegans will also love it for there is a plethora of vegan options.